-- 1.7.5 After installation on board the ship the steam boilers shall be steam tested under working pressure. - 1.7.6 After installation on board the ship the air receivers shall be air tested under working pressure, with all valves complete. - 1.7.7 Heat exchangers and vessels incorporated in refrigerating plants shall be tested as specified in 12.1, Part XII "Refrigerating Plants".
+1.7.5 After installation on board the ship the steam boilers shall be steam tested under working pressure.

+1.7.6 After installation on board the ship the air receivers shall be air tested under working pressure, with all valves complete.

+1.7.7 Heat exchangers and vessels incorporated in refrigerating plants shall be tested as specified in 12.1, Part XII "Refrigerating Plants".

-1.8 BOILER ROOMS AND SPARE PARTS
+1.8 BOILER ROOMS

-- 1.8.1 The boiler rooms shall satisfy the requirements of 4.2 to 4.5, Part VII "Machinery Installations". - 1.8.2 The requirements for spare parts are specified in 10.1 and Table 10.2-7, Part VII "Machinery Installations".
+1.8.1 The boiler rooms shall satisfy the requirements of 4.2 to 4.5, Part VII "Machinery Installations".